 Myth 2: The Umbilical Cord Should Be Covered at All Times

-It’s a common misconception that the umbilical cord needs to be covered at all times.
+A common misconception is that the umbilical cord needs to stay covered.
 In reality, exposing the cord to air promotes healing and helps prevent infection.
-Choosing the right clothing that allows for airflow can further support this process while ensuring your baby’s comfort.
+The right clothing choices can support this while keeping your baby comfortable.

 Importance of Air Exposure

-Air exposure plays an essential role in the healing process of the umbilical cord, contrary to the common myth that it should be covered at all times.
-Allowing the cord to be exposed to air helps it dry out and fall off naturally.
-Here are some key benefits of air exposure:
+Air exposure plays an essential role in the healing process of the umbilical cord.
+Letting the cord breathe helps it dry out and fall off naturally.
+Here are the key benefits of air exposure:

 - Prevents moisture buildup: Reduces the risk of infection.